gvarghe/gvarghe/README.md

 - 👋 Hi, I’m George J Varghese
 - 👀 I’m interested in Data Engg.
 Machine Learniing and Data Science...
-- 🌱 I’m currently learning PG Program in Machine Learning and Artificial Intelligence (University of Texas at Austin)
+- 🌱 This repository is part of academic projects for PG Program in Machine Learning and Artificial Intelligence (University of Texas at Austin)
 - 💞- 📫 How to reach me ... gvarghe@yahoo.com